Pink-Programmer/AI-Application/README.md

 <img width="500" alt="image" src="https://github.com/Pink-Programmer/AI-Application/assets/148310919/456a947d-60e9-48fa-88c6-26c6ef6e97b9">

-Figure 4 - The structure of a Decision Tree
+Figure 4 - The structure of a Decision Tree referring to (Dash, 2022)

 A Decision Tree consists of the following basic components: